matthewlehner/matthewlehner.net/content/blog/2014-01-02-successes-and-failures-2013.md

 ---
 title: "Lessons Learned: Successes and Failures of 2013"
 date: 2014-01-02T00:00Z
+description:
-meta_description: 2013 was a great year for business.
+  2013 was a great year for business.
 I narrowed down my business, but need to achieve a strong focus.
-image: 2013-in-review.jpg
+cover_image: 2013-in-review.jpg
-featured_image_old: true
-path: "/successes-and-failures-2013"
+path: "successes-and-failures-2013"
 ---

 Career wise, 2013 has been the best year of my life; both financially and with